igen-ftn/igenhub/README.md

 ## run the application

-(sudo) docker-compose run web python3 manage.py makemigration docker-compose up if it does not work then:
+(sudo) docker-compose run web python3 manage.py makemigrations docker-compose up if it does not work then: